Polynomial processes and their applications to mathematical Finance: Introduction

 where $ \widehat{\phi} $ denotes the Fourier transform of the function $ \phi $.
 Remark that often modifications of the original payoff function are used to make the Fourier methodology applicable.
-This is numerically efficient, even though its implementation (in particular the complex integration) can take some time (see, e.g., \cite{carr}).
+This is numerically efficient, even though its implementation, in particular the complex integration, can take some time (see, e.g.,~\cite{carr}).
 Also there are different levels of what it means to ``know analytically'' the characteristic function of $ X_T $.
-If one, e.g. in affine models, has to solve a high-dimensional Riccati equation for each $ u \in \mathbb{R}^n $ to calculate the characteristic function $ u \mapsto E[ \exp( i\langle u , X_T \rangle)] $, the ``analytic knowledge'' means at least some pre-calculations which have to be performed efficiently, too.
-In other words, methods applying the characteristic function are efficient if the amount of pre-calculations is limited.
+In affine models, for example, one might need to solve a high-dimensional Riccati equation for each $ u \in \mathbb{R}^n $ to calculate the characteristic function $ u \mapsto \mathbb{E}[ \exp( i\langle u , X_T \rangle)] $.
+In this case, ``analytic knowledge'' involves some precalculations, which also have to be performed efficiently.

-The third case is characterized by the use of Monte-Carlo simulation methods: one samples from the (unknown) distribution of $ X_T $ by generating, for instance through Euler schemes, approximate distributions for $ X_T $.
-From those approximate distributions, which should be easy to simulate, one draws a sufficient amount of samples.
-This two-step procedure is very robust, but takes a considerable amount of time.
+The third case is characterized by the use of Monte Carlo methods: one samples from the (unknown) distribution of $ X_T $ by generating, for instance through Euler schemes, approximate distributions for $ X_T $.
+This procedure is very robust, but takes a considerable amount of time.
+Moreover, for the convergence of the Euler scheme certain regularity assumptions on the characteristics, e.g.~(local) Lipschitz continuity, are required.

-In this article we would like to add a fourth case, which in the previous order would correspond to case $ 2 \frac{1}{2} $.
-We can describe a class of processes, called ``polynomial processes'', where it is easy and efficient to compute moments of all orders of the random variable $ X_T $, even though neither the probability distribution nor its characteristic function need to be known.
-We shall analyze this class and show that exponential L\'evy processes, affine processes or Jacobi-type processes belong to it.
-The method is best explained by an example: consider a stochastic volatility model of SVJJ-type \cite{gat:06}, i.e.~both the logarithmic (discounted) price processes and the stochastic volatility can jump.
+In this article we would like to add a fourth case which -- in the previous order -- would correspond to case $ 1 \frac{1}{2} $.
+We can describe a class of Markov processes, called ``polynomial processes'', which have the property that the expected value of \emph{any polynomial} of the random variables $X_t$, $t \geq 0$, is \emph{again a polynomial in the initial value} of the process.
+This means in particular that moments of all orders of $ X_T $ can be computed in an \emph{easy and efficient} way, even though neither its probability distribution nor its characteristic function needs to be known.
+Loosely speaking one could say that the expressions for all finite moments are analytically known (up to a matrix exponential).

+We shall analyze this class and show that exponential L\'evy processes, affine processes or processes of Pearson diffusion type belong to it.
+The method is best explained by an example: consider a stochastic volatility model of SVJJ-type~\cite{gatheral}, i.e.~both the logarithmic (discounted) price process and the stochastic volatility can jump.
 Such models can be described by stochastic differential equations of the type